International Student Orientation

 Students who would like assistance with local banks, cell providers, and shopping for necessities should notify Jamie Brennan (firstname.lastname@example.org) so that appropriate planning can be done.

-The official Orientation Program and Information Sessions will begin on the morning of Thursday, January 2.
-The orientation will conclude Friday afternoon, January 3.
-The detailed orientation schedule and other relevant information will be added here in November.
+The official Orientation Program and Information Sessions will begin on the morning of Thursday, August 7.
+The orientation will conclude Friday afternoon, August 8.

 An International Student Orientation fee will be posted to each new student's account before the semester begins and must be paid along with tuition and fees by the first day of classes.
 The current fee for the Orientation is $175.00 with an added charge of $100 per guest.
 The fee covers the costs of the airport pick-ups, orientation meals, Getting Settled transportation, orientation materials, a social event, some welcome gifts, and the local tour.